-Haven Center looks forward to working cooperatively with local municipalities to ensure that Haven Center operates as a responsible, contributing member of the community.
-Haven Center anticipates establishing a mutually beneficial relationship with the municipalities in exchange for permitting Haven Center to site and operate.
+The Haven Center looks forward to working cooperatively with its host municipalities to ensure that The Haven Center operates as a responsible, contributing member of the community.
+The Haven Center anticipates establishing a mutually beneficial relationship with the municipalities in exchange for permitting The Haven Center to site and operate.
 The municipalities stand to benefit in various ways, including but not limited to the following:

 - a.
 Jobs.
-Haven Center estimates adding 15 25 full-time jobs for qualified local residents, in addition to hiring qualified, local contractors and vendors. - b.
+The Haven Center will add jobs for qualified local residents, in addition to hiring qualified, local contractors and vendors. - b.
 Host Community Agreement.
-A Host Community Agreements under which Haven Center will make significant community impact payments to the municipality will provide additional financial benefits beyond local property taxes to fund a variety of community and local programs, services, or organizations. - c.
-Access to Quality Legal Product for Consumers.
-Haven Center will ensure only qualified consumers ages 21 and over and registered patients and caregivers are able to purchase consistent, high-quality marijuana and marijuana products that are regulated and tested for cannabinoid content and contaminants.
-This will help to eliminate the current black market, in which consumers and patients are not required to verify their age and marijuana products are not tested. - d.
-Local Sales Tax Revenue.
-The municipality will receive additional tax revenue through the adoption of a local sales tax of up to 3% on each retail sale to consumers. - e.
+A Host Community Agreement under which The Haven Center will make significant community impact payments to its host municipalities will provide additional financial benefits beyond local property taxes. - c.
+Access to Quality, Tested Legal Product for Consumers and Patients.
+The Haven Center will ensure that consumers are able to purchase consistent, high-quality marijuana and marijuana products that are regulated and tested for cannabinoid content and contaminants.
+This will help to eliminate the current black market, in which marijuana products are not tested. - d.
 Control.
-In addition to the Commission, the Police Department and other municipal departments will have oversight over Haven Center's security systems and processes. - f.
+In addition to the Commission, the Police Department and other municipal departments will have oversight over The Haven Center's security systems and processes. - e.
 Responsibility.
-Haven Center is comprised of experienced professionals who will be thoroughly background checked and vetted by the Commission. - g.
+The Haven Center is comprised of experienced professionals who will be thoroughly background checked and vetted by the Commission. - f.
 Economic Development.
-Haven Center's project will revitalize the surrounding area and contribute to the overall economic development of the local community.
+The Haven Center's project will revitalize the surrounding area and contribute to the overall economic development of the local community.